 Because of their convenience, eSignatures are being used more and more.
 They can speed up any process that needs a signature, are legally binding by most countries, and reduce printing, traveling, and shipping costs.

 Here are the main reasons to sign contracts online…

 eSignatures are to regular signatures as emails are to snail mail.
 They expedite the process by getting the job done almost instantly, regardless of where the relevant parties are.

-When signing electronically, you don’t need to physically transport your contracts to your stakeholders.
+Signing electronically means you don’t need to transport your contracts to your stakeholders physically.
 You don’t even need to print your contracts at all.